dtrelogan/react-formstate/docs/api.md

 adds a value directly to your form state, or updates an existing value.

-returns the state updates from the unit of work. this makes it easier to transform injected form state
+returns the state updates from the unit of work. this helps to transform injected form state since it is tricky to transform an immutable props.model prior to injection:

 ```jsx
 let context = this.formState.createUnitOfWork();